Crownmuri/LaMulana2AP-PopTracker/README.md

 Supports auto-tracking through [Archipelago](https://archipelago.gg/) using [this apworld](https://github.com/Crownmuri/Archipelago/releases).

-**Note**: In order to play La-Mulana 2 with AP tracking, you will require to patch the original randomizer with [this additional mod](https://github.com/Crownmuri/LaMulana2Archipelago).
+**Note**: In order to play La-Mulana 2 with AP tracking, you will require [this mod](https://github.com/Crownmuri/LaMulana2Archipelago).

 ## Features
 - Items Only, Map Tracker and Entrance Tracker